 Informed about this important discovery, King Alfonso II had a small chapel built in this holy place and would later commission a larger temple to attract pilgrims from all over the world, competing with other important religious centres of pilgrimage such as Jerusalem and Rome.

 Apart from the obvious religious aspect, the discovery and the development of the pilgrimage route was also vital from a political point of view, as a big influx of faithful Christians traveling across Northern Iberia, settling along the way and creating strong cultural links with the rest of Europe, was a very powerful tool to keep the Moors away.

 However, there is also an interesting pre-history of the Camino as it seems the ‘way’ might have had attracted pilgrims even earlier than the 8th century, as a route that followed the Milky Way all the way to Fisterra (Finis Terrae).
-Finisterre was believed to be the end of the world and a magical place where the living could get closest to the land of the death, to the ‘other world’.
+Finisterre was believed to be the end of the world and a magical place where the living could get closest to the land of death, to the ‘other world’.
 The History of the Camino de Santiago, Continues…

 The History of the Ways to Santiago